 Last Updated on

 If you have hydrangeas in your garden you know that they are a beautiful spring and summertime shrub.
-They bring myriad colors to any garden so it makes sense that you might want to increase the beauty you have.
+They bring myriad colours to any garden so it makes sense that you might want to increase the beauty you have.
 But can you split hydrangeas?
 Yes.
 Splitting hydrangeas are much easier than you think.

 What you will need: